nitaliano/example-weather-webapp/README.md

 ```

 # NOTES
-This project has only been tested on Chrome.
+* This project has only been tested on Chrome.
 I guarantee nothing on other browser
 environments.

+# TODOS
+* Add component for settings
+* Add React Native